 The genre is limitless in its depth, and so it’s time to celebrate World Techno Day!

 History of World Techno Day

-Juan Atkins was born on Dec 9, 1962, and was part of the Belleville Three, so named because of their time together in Belleville, Michigan, which is a western suburb of Detroit.
+DJ and record producer Juan Atkins is believed by many to be the creator of one of the first techno songs, No UFOs, in 1985.
+Atkins was part of the Belleville Three, so named because of their time together in Belleville, Michigan, which is a western suburb of Detroit.
 Along with being one of the major vehicle manufacturers in the world, this area is also recognized as the birthplace of techno.
 Many people attribute the start and growing popularity of this genre of music to the black neighborhoods of America.

 Since its inception, techno has grown from a single musical style into an expansive category covering variations that, frankly, couldn’t have been conceived of at its creation!